Close

 Business Practices

-Providing care in the community, as opposed to a hospital, brings the business side of health care much closer to RRT practice.
-The CRTO Standards of Practice states that “RRTs must only engage in business practices that are transparent, ethical, and not misleading to the public.”
-Privacy and confidentiality, security of Personal Health Information (PHI) and ethical, evidenced-informed care are essential in all health care settings.
-However, providing RT services in the community may necessitate that other concerns such things as billing, sales taxes and advertising also be taken into consideration.
-Thissection on business practices endeavoursto clarify how these and other aspects need to be managed in community RT practice.
+Providing care in the community, as opposed to a hospital, brings the business side of healthcare much closer to RT practice.
+The CRTO Standards of Practice states that “RTs must only engage in business practices that are transparent, ethical, and not misleading to the public.”
+Privacy and confidentiality, security of Personal Health Information (PHI) and ethical, evidenced-informed care are essential in all healthcare settings.
+However, providing RT services in the community may necessitate that other concerns such things as billing and advertising also be taken into consideration.
+This section on business practices endeavors to clarify how these and other aspects need to be managed in community RT practice.

 9